By Nils Reisen on 21.02.2020 | 6 minutes reading time

 However, the feedback from over a hundred employees did not entirely convince all of our stakeholders.
 We tested the wrong teams, they said and therefore they gave us new, “difficult” teams, 18 in total.
 The criteria for nominating these additional colleagues were unclear.
 Not surprisingly, it also worked with the “difficult” teams.

 Now everyone was on board, and the first survey started in October 2016.
 As expected, it went down very well and matched our experiences from the pilot test.
-To date, we have been using Pulse within multiple companies for a good three years.
+To date, we have been using Pulse Feedback within multiple companies for many years.
 Our conclusion?

 Employees are good with open feedback